AndresDeve/marginal-plots/README.md

 # Marginal Plots

-This is a very short experimental project in which I explain what marginal plots are and show how to create marginal plots using some basic coding in **Python** (Seaborn, Matplotlib) and **R** (ggplot2, ggExtra).
+Marginal Plots is a short experimental project in which I explain what marginal plots are and show how to create marginal plots using some basic coding in **Python** (Seaborn, Matplotlib) and **R** (ggplot2, ggExtra).

-To build the page, I used Quarto and GitHub.
+The final output is a page (link below).
+To create the page, I used Quarto and GitHub.
 To build the main visualizations, I used python (Seaborn, Matplotlib).

 You may see the result in the following link: